phac-nml/irida-uploader/docs/index.md

 #### Linux

-Make sure Python 3 (Version 3.5, 3.6 or 3.7) is installed
+Make sure Python 3.5 or newer is installed

     $ python3 --version